Creature Feature Segment.

 This was a slog to get through.
 I just had the resounding feeling that the creators had been told explicitly about horror film tropes, but had no real interest in horror, making them carry everything out in a formulaic and quite gratuitous way without really substantiating any of the affect....
 I'll try make that make sense: There is a scene where the alien comes to earth and impregnates a random woman in a cottage, who then gives birth to the abducted father from the title sequence.

 There is something that reminds me so much of Hellraiser in this film - the 'oh so very English' actors and the total unlikeable-ness of each character.
 It's funny, but it feels like they tried to remake Hellraiser with an alien as the central figure, but this came out five years before Hellraiser.
-It's the abhorrent greed that possesses each of the characters, well that's what I felt anyway.
+It's the abhorrent greed that possesses each of the characters, well that's what I felt anyway, that makes them so unlikeable.
 They each want to control the other and have their own way.
 It's just kinda depressing.

 Anyway, the effects were kinda fun, in a pretty cartoonish way.
 The kid, Tony was amazingly annoying and the sequences with the toys sent any credibility the film had through the floor.
 The soundtrack - the composer should have been shot for, it's just ridiculous.